LiederNet logo

 Y en a-t-il d'arrière-goût de la vie dans ces

-tombes?
+tombes ?
 Et les abeilles, trouvent-elles dans

 la bouche des fleurs un presque-mot qui se

-tait? Ô fleurs, prisonnières de nos instincts
+tait ? Ô fleurs, prisonnières de nos instincts

 de bonheur, revenez-vous vers nous avec

-nos morts dans les veines?
+nos morts dans les veines ?
 Comment

-échapper à notre emprise, fleurs?
+échapper à notre emprise, fleurs ?
 Comment

-ne pas être nos fleurs?
+ne pas être nos fleurs ?
 Est-ce de tous ses

-elle être rose-seule, rien-que rose?
-Sommeil
+être rose-seule, rien-que-rose ?
+Sommeil de

-de personne sous tant de paupières?
+personne sous tant de paupières ?

 Text Authorship: